-This page will help you through the process of taking a rough research topic idea and developing it into a well-scoped research question for your assignment.
+This page will help you through the process of developing and refining a topic for your assignments.
 Taking the time to develop a well thought out topic helps make the research process a little easier.
+This is especially relevant to those who have the Research Process and Annotated Bibliography assignment, which recommends doing some preliminary topic development.

 Each section will cover one of the basic steps to developing a topic: